mcantelon/node-elflord/README.md

 `elflord-server`.
 You can run it in the "cloud" or in a "sewer".

 The server serves to-do items as JSON using a REST-ish interface.
-Unauthorized modifications to to-do items can be protected by an optional password.
-There is currently nothing to prevent anyone from listing your tasks and finding out about your ways.
+Unauthorized access to to-do items can be protected by an optional password.
+If you want your to-do items to be public, just leave the password blank.

 ## Heroku